 So, as you can see from the table above, the PlayStation 5 and the Xbox Series X are fairly evenly matched.
 All four consoles will be utilizing the same custom Zen 2 CPU with some minor variations in clock speed.

-On the GPU front, all four consoles will be using the same RDNA2 AMD architecture.
+On the GPU front, all four consoles will be using a GPU based on the same RDNA2 AMD architecture.
 However, going by the specs, the Xbox Series X is the most powerful console of the bunch.

 But, as we know, on-paper specifications are hardly a good way to estimate actual performance.
 In practice, there is little to no difference when it comes to performance or graphics fidelity.